browniebroke/django-tinymce4-widget/CONTRIBUTING.md

 ### Fix Bugs

-Look through the GitHub issues for bugs.
+Look through [the GitHub issues][gh-issues] for bugs.
 Anything tagged with "bug" and "help wanted" is open to whoever wants to implement it.

 ### Implement Features